CZCuckoo/Logs-Analysis-Project/README.md

 In order to successfully answer these questions, five views were created.

+Popular_articles joins the article and logs tables, matching the path within the log table to the slug within the articles table.
+In order to do so, we need to concatenate /article/ to each slug in order to match the path.
 ```sql
 Create view popular_articles as
 select title, count(*) as page_views